easy-node-pro/findora-validator-scripts/README.md

 Firewall settings for using ufw with Findora

 ## node_init.sh
-Easy Node's updated node_init.sh to create a brand new server with wallet in 1 swoop.
+Easy Node's updated node_init.sh to create a **brand new server with a brand new wallet** in 1 swoop. **Do not run this on a server with your existing files or they will be overwritten!!!**

 Install docker and configure your user by running following code.
 If you user isn't `servicefindora` update that to be your username in the following code before running it on your server:
 ```text